 D092 - Educational Technology for Teaching and Learning - Educational Technology for Teaching and Learning is a key component of WGU's professional core and is a required course for all initial licensure candidates.
 This course prepares candidates to incorporate technology into their classroom practices in ways that improve teaching and learning.
 The ISTE standards will form the basis for their practice.
 The material will teach candidates to critically evaluate software and hardware options that may positively impact the classroom environment, while also increasing their awareness of ethical usage and considerations related to equity, access to technology, and appropriate use of technology by P-12 students.
 Assistive technologies to meet the needs of a diverse learner population also will be taught in this course.
-Candidates will engage in three hours of preclinical experience that include virtual observations of classroom practices incorporating technology to support educational goals.
-Cross-cutting themes of technology and diversity are interwoven for further development.
+Candidates will engage in three hours of preclinical experience including virtual observations of classroom practices incorporating technology in order to achieve educational goals.
+Crosscutting themes of technology and diversity are interwoven for further development.